Transgender and Gender Diverse Care

 Students work with a medical provider to develop a treatment plan based on the individual’s goals of treatment and any medical and mental health care needs.
 The goal of the initial medical evaluation is to understand your past medical history and your current health status so we can assess and discuss the risks and benefits of gender-affirming hormone therapy.
 At a typical medical evaluation, a nurse will check your blood pressure, heart rate, and weight.
 The doctor will ask questions about your medical history, your health habits, and any physical symptoms you are having.
 The doctor may perform a physical exam.
 You may be asked to get bloodwork.
 Your provider will discuss the informed consent process, your gender identity development history, review effects, and possible risk factors for hormone therapy prior to writing a prescription.
 This process normally requires a second visit.
 If a student begins taking gender-affirming hormones, medical visits are generally every few months to review changes, side effects, and monitor hormones levels and other labs.
 Once hormone levels are stable, bloodwork and medical visits are less frequent.

 We do not require a letter from a therapist before starting gender-affirming hormones, however, a student must be able to demonstrate an understanding of both the risks and benefits of hormone therapy and receive a recommendation from someone on our team.

 If and when we decide to move forward is dependent upon a student-specific situation and needs.

-There are no extra fees for the team-based, coordinated care provided by LIONS.
+There are no extra fees for the team-based, coordinated care provided by the Gender Diverse Care team.
 The individual care you receive from your treatment team members may have associated fees:

 - Most CAPS services are provided free to full-time students.
 Fees are charged for certain services (e.g. psychiatry) and for individual therapy after the 6th visit.